 The Personal Information Protection and Electronic Documents Act (Canada) ("PIPEDA") applies to personal information which an organization collects, uses or discloses in the course of commercial activities (subsection 4 (1)).
-The Society conducts audits of its licensees' financial records pursuant to section 49.2 of the Law Society Act.
-An audit conducted by the Society is not a commercial activity.
+The Law Society conducts audits of lawyers' financial records pursuant to section 49.2 of the Law Society Act.
+An audit conducted by the Law Society is not a commercial activity.
 It is a regulatory activity.
-The collection and use of personal information by the Society in the course of conducting an audit is not subject to the requirements or restrictions imposed by PIPEDA.
+The collection and use of personal information by the Law Society in the course of conducting an audit is not subject to the requirements or restrictions imposed by PIPEDA.

-PIPEDA may apply to certain personal information that licensees collect in the course of their practice, requiring them to obtain consent prior to collecting, using or disclosing the personal information.
+PIPEDA may apply to certain personal information that lawyers collect in the course of their practice, requiring them to obtain consent prior to collecting, using or disclosing the personal information.
 However, under clause (i) of subsection 7 (3) of PIPEDA, an organization may disclose personal information without knowledge or consent if required by law.
-Licensees whose financial records are being audited by the Society are required by law to provide the Society with personal information.
-Under subsection 49.2 (2) of the Law Society Act, such licensees are required to produce documents in their possession or control and to provide information for the purpose of understanding or substantiating the financial records.
-The requirements of subsection 49.2 (2) are sufficient to bring licensees within clause (i) of subsection 7 (3) of PIPEDA, permitting them to disclose personal information to the Society without knowledge or consent.
+Lawyers whose financial records are being audited by the Law Society are required by law to provide the Law Society with personal information.
+Under subsection 49.2 (2) of the Law Society Act, such lawyers are required to produce documents in their possession or control and to provide information for the purpose of understanding or substantiating the financial records.
+The requirements of subsection 49.2 (2) are sufficient to bring lawyers within clause (i) of subsection 7 (3) of PIPEDA, permitting them to disclose personal information to the Law Society without knowledge or consent.

 Although a significant number of spot audits are selected at random, there are other circumstances which may also trigger an audit, including:

-- failure to file the Lawyer's Annual Report (LAR) with the Society
+- failure to file the Lawyer Annual Report (LAR) with the Law Society

 - newly formed law firms to ensure appropriate record-keeping practices and money handling procedures are established and maintained